neilbrown/edlib/DOC/Developer/06-rendering.md

 ### Refresh size

-The first step in the sequence ensure all panes have he right size.
-If one pane changes size for any reason, such as a top level window being resized, other may need to adjust to this change.
+The first step in the sequence ensure all panes have the right size.
+If one pane changes size for any reason, such as a top level window being resized, others may need to adjust to this change.
 A pane that notices its size has changed, or might need to change, sets DAMAGED_SIZE with the pane_damage() interface.